LeandroKlaus/YC/README.md

-# LINK PARA VISUALIZAÇÃO DO PROJETO YC: yanacunha.vercel.app
+# LINK PARA VISUALIZAÇÃO DO PROJETO YC: https://yanacunha.vercel.app
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.